gopikagopuzz/AFAME-TECHNOLOGIES/README.md

 ## PROJECT OVERVIEW

-This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past years.By analyzing various aspects of the e-comm data we seeks to find patterns, best-selling items, and revenue indicators to help in business decisionmaking.It also focuses on building visualizations so that we can have a better understanding of the dataset.
+This data analysis project aims to uncover insights into the sales performance of an e-commerce company over the past years.
+By analyzing various aspects of the e-commerce data, we seek to identify patterns, best-selling items, and key revenue indicators to inform business decision-making.
+The project also focuses on building visualizations to enhance our understanding of the dataset.

 ## TOOLS